FeaturedSEO Research

 Query fan-out rewards coverage across subtopics, not just one polished pillar page.

-A lot of teams publish one giant page and expect it to do everything: educate, convert, rank, define terms, compare options, and capture AI citations.
-Usually it does none of that well.
+Teams often publish one giant page and expect it to do everything: educate, convert, rank, define terms, compare options, and capture AI citations.
+Usually, it does none of that well.

 Instead, map your coverage like this: